HSSamuel/Mentorship/README.md

+# MENTORSHIP MARCHING PLATFORM

+A Hackathon project, developed as part of the requirements for Digital SkillUp Africa (DSA), built and presented by HUNSA SEMAKO SAMUEL.

 # MentorMe

 **MentorMe** is a full-stack mentorship matching platform designed to connect mentees with mentors based on their skills and goals.
 It facilitates the entire mentorship journey, from initial requests and profile matching to real-time communication, session scheduling, and goal tracking.
 The platform also incorporates advanced features like an AI chat assistant and gamification to enhance user engagement.